John Semple (minister): Carsphairn ministry

 John Semple became minister of Carsphairn in Kirkcudbrightshire in 1646 and joined the Protesters in 1651.
 M'Crie records an incident involving Oliver Cromwell, who "marched into a meeting of the ministers in Edinburgh on one occasion.
 He made a harangue to them nearly an hour in length, in his usual style of rhapsody, and copiously interlarded with quotations from Scripture.
 The members looked at each other in bewildered amazement, till at length an old minister, Mr. John Semple of Carsphairn, rose up and said : "Moderator, I hardly know what the gentleman wald was at in this long discourse; but one thing I am sure of, he was perverting the Scripture."
 For this speech the honest minister was punished by six months' imprisonment."

 On 23 August 1660, John Semple was imprisoned in Edinburgh Castle by order of the Committee of Estates, who also sequestrated his stipend, 25 September of the same year.
 He was included in the list of rebels whom the lieges were prohibited from receiving, on 4 December 1666, and in a list of those who were to be prosecuted, 15 August 1667, as well as in the list of those to whom pardon and indemnity were granted, 1 October of the same year.
 At the request of Alexander, Viscount Kenmure, Semple was granted indulgence at Carsphairn on 3 September 1672.
 On 10 July 1673, he was fined for not observing the anniversary of the Restoration.
 When summoned before the Privy Council on 4 August 1677, and threatened with death or banishment, Semple replied, "He is abune [above] that guides the gully [knife]; my God will not let you either kill me or banish me, but I will go home and die in peace."
 He returned, preached in the parish, and died soon afterwards, at the age of 75.
 He left a considerable sum of money to the poor of Kirkcudbright.

 Family

 John Semple had a wife who was six years his senior.
 Neither her name nor any children are listed in Wodrow.

+Memorial

+A memorial stone for Semple is held at the parish church at Carsphairn.